Professors

 This interdisciplinary class uses the year 1968 to explore the intersection of memory, popular culture, art, history, philosophy, and radical politics.
 Students will explore a variety of narratives to consider one of the most eventful years of the 1960s and how it is remembered today.
 This course begins with the ‘Tet offensive’ in Vietnam, an event that shocked the American public and signalled the beginning of the end for America’s war in Vietnam.
 The course will investigate some of the main historical events, philosophical thought, and art movements which informed and embodied the revolution of 1968 in Paris, Berkley and beyond.
 Critical questions discussed include the relationship between freedom and determinism, imagination and language, self and society, popular culture and politics.
 Students will consider how these events have been remembered and chronicled by reading excerpts of autobiographies and other narratives to gain insight into the political, social and cultural changes of the 1960s.
 Students will also be introduced to iconic film and music that explore revolutionary ideas of personal and societal transformation.

-All students will be required to work with a partner or in teams with colleagues throughout the semester.
-All are expected to engage in weekly discussions and contribute regularly to a class blog.
-The course website is an essential resource that contains additional readings and other material and must be consulted frequently.
-Students will be evaluated by the exams, class participation and contribution to the class blog.
-There will be a mid-term worth (30%) and final exam worth (40%) of the final grade.
-Weekly contributions to the class blog and participation in discussions will make up the remaining grade (30%).
-Readings will be drawn from syllabus below and from the bibliography at the end of this document as the semester progresses.
+All students will be required to work with a partner during the semester and with that partner lead at least one of the weekly discussions.
+All students are expected to engage in these weekly discussions that are a critical part of the course.
+The course syllabus is an essential resource that contains readings, music and other material and should be consulted frequently.
+(This will be edited to be tailored to this version of the course) Students will be evaluated by the short papers (2 pages or 500 words each) they submit and class participation.
+Readings will be drawn from the bibliography at the end of this document as the semester progresses.

 1) Week 1